 Planting Florence Fennel

 Fennel germinates quickly in soils that are well-drained and in a sunny location.
 Check the soil pH before planting Florence fennel.
 Fennel require soil with a pH of 5.5 to 7.0, so you may need to add lime to raise the pH.
-Sow the seeds 1/8 to ¼ inch deep.
-Thin the plants after they have sprouted to a distance of 6 to 12 inches.
-Fennel cultivation after sprouting depends on whether you are using the plant for bulbs, stems or seed.
+Sow the seeds 1/8 to ¼ inch (3-6 mm.) deep.
+Thin the plants after they have sprouted to a distance of 6 to 12 inches (15-31 cm.).
+Fennel cultivation after sprouting depends on whether you are using the plant for bulbs, stems, or seed.

 Before planting Florence fennel, it’s a good idea to find out when the date of the last frost is for your zone.
 Plant the seed after that date to avoid damaging tender new seedlings.
 You can also get a fall harvest by planting six to eight weeks before the first frost.

 How to Grow Florence Fennel

 Fennel is a common ingredient in curries and the seed gives Italian sausage its primary flavor.
 It has been in cultivation as part of the Mediterranean diet since the 17th century.
-Florence fennel has numerous medicinal properties and is found in cough drops and digestive aids to name just two.
+Florence fennel has numerous medicinal properties and is found in cough drops and digestive aids to name just a couple.
 The plant is also attractive and growing Florence fennel among perennials or flowers adds a lovely accent with its delicate foliage.

 Florence fennel produces attractive, green feathery foliage that provides ornamental interest in the garden.
 The foliage releases a scent reminiscent of anise or licorice.
 The plant is a perennial and has a tendency to spread and can become invasive if you don’t remove the seed head.
 Florence fennel grows best in cooler climates and temperate regions.

 If you’re growing Florence fennel for seed, wait until the end of summer, when the vegetable produces flowers in umbels which will dry out and hold seed.
 Cut off the spent flower heads and shake the seed into a container.
 Fennel seed provides amazing flavor and aroma to foods.

 Varieties of Florence Fennel